Council of Piacenza: Attendants

 Among the lay attendees was Eupraxia of Kiev, a daughter of Vsevolod I, Prince of Kiev.
 She met with Urban II, and on his urgings Eupraxia made a public confession before the church council.
 Henry, she claimed, held her against her will, forced her into orgies, offered her to his son Conrad, and attempted to use her in a black mass.
 These accusations were confirmed in turn by Conrad, who stated that this was the reason he turned against his father.

 Also in attendance were ambassadors from Philip I of France, who came to appeal Philip's recent excommunication over his illegal divorce and remarriage to Bertrade de Montfort: Philip was given until Pentecost to rectify his situation.
-The rest of the business of the council expressed fairly typical church concerns: there were at least 15 canons published during the council, including a condemnation of the Berengarian heresy; a condemnation of the Nicolaitan heresy; an affirmation of the presence of Christ in the Eucharist; denunciations of the Antipope Clement III and his supporters; and a prohibition of payment to priests for baptisms, burials, or confirmations.
+The rest of the business of the council expressed fairly typical church concerns: there were at least 15 canons published during the council, including condemnations of the Berengarian; and Nicolaitan heresies; an affirmation of transubstantiation, that is, the physical presence of Christ in the Eucharist; denunciations of the Antipope Clement III and his supporters; and a prohibition of payment to priests for baptisms, burials, or confirmations.